carbonplan/research/articles/dac-calculator-explainer/index.md

 Techno-economic analyses (TEAs) for emerging technologies, such as DAC, rely heavily on assumptions about which parameters are included in the "boundary" of the analysis.
 These parameters then act as knobs that, when turned, affect the overall estimate of net removal cost in units of $/tCO₂eq.
 Transparency about the assumptions underlying any TEA are critical, as is understanding how changing parameters impacts cost estimates.

 Our calculator estimates the cost of a given DAC technology explicitly linked to the energy resource used to power it.
 In other words, the cost not only includes building the DAC facility, but also building the energy infrastructure.
 We do not, however, include costs for CO₂ transportation or storage.
-In the case of natural gas with carbon capture and storage, the carbon capture process is within the boundary, but transportation and storage is outside.
+In the case of natural gas with carbon capture and storage, the carbon capture process is inside the boundary, but transportation and storage is outside.
 The “boundary condition” diagram below shows which costs are included.

 <BoundaryCondition />